Who will carry this forward – and how?

 What this is about

-Succession moments belong to one the most consequential moments in the existence of any company.
+You've spent years, sometimes decades, building something that matters to you.
+What happens to it when you step away?
+Succession moments belong to one of the most consequential moments in the existence of any company.
 And yet, many entrepreneurs approach it too late – or with too few options on the table.

 The conventional paths are well-known: sell to a strategic buyer, pass it to the next generation in the family, or find a management buyout.
 Each comes with trade-offs.
 A sale often means an uncertain future and is often only a last resort.
 Family succession often no longer works, due to a lack of potential successors.
 Management buyouts are often difficult to organise, as they also typically involve a sell/buy process, and many potential successors must go into debt to do so.